eledbetter/sorting-fun/README.md

 ﻿# Sorting fun!
 A simple project to showcase the different sorting algorithms I'm studying.
-The goal is to create as clean and efficient code as I can.
+The goal is to create as clean and efficient code as I can, while comparing the strengths and weaknesses of each algorithm.

 ## Implemented Algorithms
 - Merge Sort